 Related virtues and vices

 These virtues are closely related to some others: Cheer and joy, for instance, are easier to maintain when one is optimistic.
-Confidence, boldness, and courage are aided by the hope of triumph.
+Confidence, boldness, ambition, and courage are aided by the hope of triumph.
 Imagination can help you to discover possible good outcomes to be hopeful about.
 Intimacy, openness, and vulnerability can be boosted by trust.
 Solidarity can include an extension or expectation of trust.
 Trust also complements trustworthiness.
-Richard Rorty thought shared hope was at the base of civility (“Contingency, Irony, and Solidarity,” 1989).
+Richard Rorty thought shared hope was at the base of civility.
+Samantha Vice considers hope to be a form of patience (or maybe endurance/perseverance): a “refusal to capitulate.”

-There is some tension between optimism and prudence (in the sense of caution/vigilance), if optimism causes you to underweight the possibility of bad outcomes that you ought to prepare for.
+There is some tension between optimism and caution, if optimism causes you to underweight the possibility of bad outcomes that you ought to prepare for.
 If optimism becomes an excuse to discount evidence that disagrees with a positive outlook, it can undercut rationality and skepticism.
+The attitude of resignation, surrender, or stoicism is sometimes presented as a healthier and more sensible alternative to hope: rather than anticipating a good future, prepare to meet with equanimity whatever future happens to arrive.
+Camus recommended that for hints on how to adjust to our own hopelessly absurd situation we should “imagine Sisyphus happy.”

 The vices associated with a lack of optimism / hope / trust include cynicism, distrust, doubt, paranoia, suspicion, pessimism, and despair.
 Sometimes lack of hope in particular becomes fatalism, a feeling of lack of agency (“nothing I do matters”), or, philosophically, a loss of faith in free will.
+Helplessness is a variety of opposite to hope.
 There are also vices associated with an excess of optimism / hope / trust, like unpreparedness, gullibility, or bliss-bunnyishness.
 “Williams syndrome” is a genetic disorder that includes a dangerous overabundance of trust among its symptoms.

 The Catholic Encyclopedia defines hope as “the desire of something together with the expectation of obtaining it.”
 However, in common use people often hope for things they do not expect or even think likely (e.g. to win the lottery).
 Hope does seem to at least require some possibility that the hoped-for thing could come to pass, but also some possibility that it might not: you cannot “hope” for something that is a certainty (though you might have a pleasant expectation of it) or an impossibility (though you might wish it could be otherwise).
 Hope (secular hope, anyway) isn’t the expectation that the hoped-for thing will come to pass but includes the tension of some fear that it will not.

 Usually, hope refers to the future.
-Occasionally, however, people seem to express hopes for past events (“I hope I remembered to turn off the oven”).
-Some people interpret this as a sort of roundabout way of expressing a future hope (“I hope I find the oven is off when I return home”).
+Occasionally people seem to express hopes for past events (“I hope I remembered to turn off the oven”) but this may be a roundabout way of expressing a future hope (“I hope I find the oven is off when I return home”).

 It probably goes without saying, but a thing hoped for is always a positive thing (for the hoper, anyway).
 You can have expectations of positive or negative things, or fear / dread / foreboding about negative things, but hope always has positive content.